yaniyuval/ML1_IAP/README.md

 ```
 conda install pytorch torchvision -c pytorch
 ```
-But this is only on my machine.
+But this line of code is proper to my mac and you might need to write something else.
 Note that even if you do have a GPU (which is great!)
 I will not teach anything that requires it, and all the code was written to run on a CPU.

-Since there is a new release of pytorch which has some problems (which should be solved in a couple of days), I recommend you to type:
+Since there was a recent  new release of pytorch which still has a  small issue (which should be solved in a couple of days), I recommend you to type:
 ```
 pip install "pillow<7"
 ```